alphagov/govwifi-terraform/README.md

 ## How to contribute

-1. Fork the project
-2. Create a feature or fix branch
+1. Create a feature or fix branch
-3. Make your changes (with tests if applicable)
+2. Make your changes
-4. Run `terraform fmt` to ensure code is formatted correctly
+3. Run `make format` to format Terraform code
-5. Raise a pull request
+4. Raise a pull request

 ## License